 2. Anything Country...

 Are you serious right now?
-I literally can't think of ANY Country songs that are tough enough to get me through a CrossFit workout.
+I literally can’t think of ANY reason someone would pick country music to workout to.
 I don't even think I could go for a run while listening to Country.
 At it's best, Country MIGHT get you through a tough batch of yard-work, but that's about it.
 I probably feel this way because most country songs tell stories, and I just want to sit down for story time when they come on.
-Don't get me wrong, I like quite a few Country songs, but I'm just not going to smash any PRs while listening to them.
+Don't get me wrong, I like quite a few Country songs, but I don’t think they should be on any workout music list.

 3. Songs That Objectify Women...